MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/trial-syntex.md

 - Content centers and any models in them won't be automatically deleted.
 These will remain available for use if you decide to purchase licenses in the future.

-- **Extract by layout** or **Extract by text pattern and layout** models will be stored in the Dataverse (formerly named Common Data Service (CDS)) instance of the default Power Platform environment.
+- Structured document processing or freeform document processing models will be stored in the Dataverse (formerly named Common Data Service (CDS)) instance of the default Power Platform environment.
 These could be used with future licensing for SharePoint Syntex or with AI Builder capabilities in the Power Platform.

 ## See also